Tropel/sentinel/README.md

       and has sudo privileges.
 Change this user at the top of the xwiki.yml file

 Note: Adjust the /etc/ansible/hosts and replace 'localhost' with a target server

+Note: xwiki.yml will appear to hang when app1_container task is reached.
+This occurs the first time lxc_container runs and creates an image.
+It may hang for 10-15 minutes and subsequent runs will be much faster.